Jharkhand High Court disposes off writ challenging irregularities in the appointment made by JSSC

 Facts of the Case

-ts and appointments made by the Jharkhand Staff Selection Commission (JSSC).
+The petitioner, Aranjay Kumar, approached the Jharkhand High Court under Article 226 of the Constitution, challenging alleged irregularities in the preparation and publication of revised merit lists and appointments made by the Jharkhand Staff Selection Commission (JSSC).
 The grievance related to selection and appointment processes post directions of the Supreme Court dated 02.08.2022, particularly alleging violation of merit and equal opportunity in public employment.

 The issue raised by the petitioner was not novel and had already been adjudicated in detail by a Coordinate Single Bench of the same High Court in Mina Kumari v.
 State of Jharkhand (W.P.(S) No. 582 of 2023), where extensive directions were issued, including the constitution of a One-Man Fact-Finding Commission headed by a retired High Court judge.